 This allows you to view every video at high quality.
 The LG has a Quad-Core Processor while the Samsung has an Ultra HD Engine processor.

->

-> As of the upscaling characteristic, LG UM7300 uses a 4K Upscaler.
-On the other hand, Samsung Ru7100 uses an Ultra HD upscaling, seems like Samsung has a lot of UHD capabilities.
+As for the upscaling characteristic, LG UM7300 uses a 4K Upscaler.
+On the other hand, Samsung Ru7100 uses Ultra HD upscaling, seems like Samsung has a lot of UHD capabilities.
 Here are some of the Best Home Theater Speakers Under 300.

->

-> Just like most flat-screen TVs, the LG does not have an auto latency mode while Samsung does.
+Just like most flat-screen TVs, the LG does not have an auto latency mode while Samsung does.
 On top of this feature, Samsung has an Auto image depth enhancer.

 Also, Samsung has an AMD Freesync function while this is unsupported by the LG.

 |Speaker Type and Configuration||Down Firing||Down Firing|